TheOdinProject/curriculum/react/react_introduction_rewrite.md

 <div class="lesson-content__panel" markdown="1">

 1. If you haven't already, browse through the [React Website](https://reactjs.org/).
-Don't go too indepth and dive into documentation however do read the introduction/homepage to gage an idea of how React works.
+Don't go too indepth and dive into documentation however do read the introduction/homepage to gauge an idea of how React works.

 2. Glance at [this article which outlines the history of React](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline/).